bevyengine/bevy/benches/README.md

 ## Criterion

-Bevy's benchmarks use [Criterion](https://crates.io/crates/criterion) to chart and track benchmarks over time.
+Bevy's benchmarks use [Criterion](https://crates.io/crates/criterion) to chart and plot the performance of benchmarks.
 If you want to learn more about using Criterion for benchmarking, you can read the [Criterion.rs documentation](https://bheisler.github.io/criterion.rs/book/criterion_rs.html).